Skip to product information

 Habitat: shaded roadsides, moist thickets and open woods, deciduous forests

 More: Lion's Foot is a great choice for your native shady garden.
 It is a biennial or short-lived perennial that attracts bees, beetles, and moths.
-Both the Gray-banded Leaf Roller Moth, Argyrotaenia Mariana, and the Chain-dotted Geometer, Cingilia catenaria, are native to Maine and will feed on Prenanthes species.
+Both the Gray-banded Leaf Roller Moth, Argyrotaenia mariana, and the Chain-dotted Geometer, Cingilia catenaria, are native to Maine and will feed on Prenanthes species.
 However, these are generalist feeders and utilize numerous plant species that are native to Maine.
 This plant has been used medicinally as a topical antidote to snake bite and as a tonic for dysentary.

-Nursery: Honey Petal Plants grown from seed from Prairie Moon Nursery
+Source: Honey Petal Plants grown from seed from Prairie Moon Nursery

 Image credits: The flowers range from white to dusty pink, this image from Frank Meuschke of Shelterwood Gardens